Saturday, January 25, 2025

 Staniel Cay to Black Pont settlement on Great Guana Cay North

 Enough with Staniel Cay.
-The club was nice and the town was mostly under construction and the three grocery stores were pretty sad.
+The club was friendly, and the town was mostly under construction.
+The three grocery stores, however, were pretty sad.

-Let’s move on - South bound.
-But some more diesel would be comforting as there might not be much fresh diesel until Georgetown.
-There was a Cat at the fuel dock and she was taking her time.
-I needed to charge the batteries so I just did circuits for almost half hour.
-The club Internet was still down.
-Finally I bought 9.5 gallons of diesel for 34 hours.
-Comes out to an hour per liter - much of which was battery charging.
+Let's move on - Southbound.
+But some more diesel would be comforting, as there might not be much fresh diesel until Georgetown.
+There was a Cat at the fuel dock, taking her time.
+I needed to charge the batteries, so I just did circuits for almost half an hour.
+The club's Internet was still down.
+Finally, I bought 9.5 gallons of diesel for 34 hours.
+This comes out to an hour per litre, much of which was spent on battery charging.

 Took the green route

 Anchored at Black Point Settlement and went ashore.
 Not much to see.
-A lot of new home construction, some bars and the yacht club that was big into racing and had wifi, mind you very slow.
+There was a lot of new home construction, some bars, and the yacht club, which was big into racing and had Wi-Fi, mind you, very slow.

 Not tourist at all - a nice change

-Walked back to the dinghy and. me back to the boat for a nice sunset.
+We walked back to the dinghy and then headed back to the boat for a lovely sunset.